- Grants & Special Programs

 The RESTORE Act has given the Gulf Region an opportunity to invest in projects that will have a lasting, meaningful, and sustainable impact on Santa Rosa County’s environment, infrastructure and economy.
 RESTORE projects in Santa Rosa County can be funded by Deepwater Horizon Oil Spill penalties through various entities including the Natural Resource Damage Assessment (NRDA), Direct Component Allocation, Gulf Coast Ecosystem RESTORE Council, National Oceanic and Atmospheric Administration (NOAA) and the Centers of Excellence.

 Through the Direct Component, known as "Pot-1" funds, Santa Rosa County is expected to have approximately $29 million for projects meeting RESTORE criteria until 2031.
-After public input and one Board approved amendment, a total of 10 projects are included in the Multi-Year Implementation Plan (MYIP) that was approved by the U.S. Treasury.
-Explore the interactive Story Map or Quicklinks below for project descriptions.
+After public input and two Board approved amendments a total of 12 projects are included in the Multi-Year Implementation Plan (MYIP) that was approved by the U.S. Treasury.
+See Quicklinks below for project descriptions.